LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/BotTemplates/MavenConcierge.md

 9. Click save

-10. Configure LiveEngage and Deploy the bot.
+10. Configure Conversational Cloud and Deploy the bot.

 ### Using the Context Session Store